SpellTower: Development

 When indie developer Zach Gage was first told about a video game that combined Tetris and Boggle, he had a very specific idea of how the game would play.
-But after seeing that the prototype of Puzzlejuice played differently, he created—with the developer's permission—the version he imagined as SpellTower.
+But after seeing that the prototype of Puzzlejuice played differently, he created—with Asher Vollmer's permission—the version he imagined as SpellTower.
 Gage's game eventually released prior to the game that inspired it.

-SpellTower released for the iPad tablet computer on November 17, 2011.
+SpellTower was released for the iPad tablet computer on November 17, 2011.
 A month later, Gage added support for iPhone and iPod Touch, and Game Center achievements.
 In 2012, Gage added local multiplayer support over Bluetooth in a new battle game mode.
 Gage later released versions for OS X (July 25, 2012) and Android (March 7, 2013).
 The Android release is identical apart from the omission of word lookup.
 It also supports local Wi-Fi multiplayer and high score competition via Scoreloop.

 Gage and developer Jack Schlesinger rebuilt SpellTower from scratch to better accommodate changes made since its original release.
 The new version, SpellTower+, has a revised look, a new soundtrack, iCloud backup, and new game modes.

+In 2023, SpellTower was integrated into Polygon's games portal Puzzmo, developed by Gage and Orta Therox, as a daily puzzle.

 Reception

-The game received "generally favorable" reviews, according to video game review score aggregator Metacritic.
+The game received "generally favorable" reviews, according to the video game review aggregator website Metacritic.
 Edge called it a "magnificent ... brainteaser that's nervy, humbling, and strangely energizing".
 The title was one of TouchArcade's honorable mentions for 2011 game of the year.
 A year later, TouchArcade said the game remained among the best on the App Store.
 In 2012, SpellTower was named among IGN's underrated iOS word games.

 Edge compared the game's tension to that of Resident Evil's survival horror, though noted that Tower mode was much less tense than the game's Puzzle modes.
 The reviewer highlighted the role of strategy in both modes, as a small word might fare better than a large word in maintaining the growth of the Puzzle mode tower.